animo/paradym-wallet/README.md

 ```

 You can also install the native library inside of `packages/app` if you want to get autoimport for that package inside of the `app` folder.
 However, you need to be careful and install the _exact_ same version in both packages.
 If the versions mismatch at all, you'll potentially get terrible bugs.
 This is a classic monorepo issue.
 I use `lerna-update-wizard` to help with this (you don't need to use Lerna to use that lib).

-You may potentially want to have the native module transpiled for the next app.
-If you get error messages with `Cannot use import statement outside a module`, you may need to use `transpilePackages` in your `next.config.js` and add the module to the array there.